storacha/w3up/packages/filecoin-client/README.md

 ### `Aggregator.pieceOffer`

-Request that a piece be aggregated for inclusion in an upcoming an Filecoin deal.
+The [`piece/offer`](https://github.com/web3-storage/specs/blob/main/w3-filecoin.md#pieceoffer) task can be executed to request that a piece be aggregated for inclusion in an upcoming an Filecoin deal.
+It issues a signed receipt of the execution result.
+It is _also_ an effect linked from successful execution of a `filecoin/submit` task.

+A receipt for successful execution will contain an effect, linking to a `piece/accept` task that will complete asynchronously.

+Otherwise the task is failed and the receipt will contain details of the reason behind the failure.

 ```js
 import { Aggregator } from '@web3-storage/filecoin-client'